 The application process with Scotiabank is relatively straightforward and can be completed both in-person and online.
 Make sure to collect all the necessary documentation before you start the process.
 If you’re applying for a card with Scotiabank, you will need to wait for 5 to 10 business days to receive your approval notice.
 Some essential information that you’ll need to provide includes:

 - Social security number

 - Email and phone number

 Whatever type of account you’d like to open with Scotiabank, you’re sure to enjoy some benefits.

+- Good rewards.
 As you use your Scotiabank cards, you’ll collect Scotia Rewards, which you can turn into SCENE points that can be redeemed.
-The rewards can be used for travelling, eating out, movies, and more.
+The rewards can be used for traveling, eating out, movies, and more.

 Naturally, no financial institution is perfect, and Scotiabank has some cons as well.

 - Stand-alone products aren’t always worth it.
 Scotiabank’s strongest points are its product bundles.
 Its stand-alone products don’t come with nearly enough perks to be worth it.
 If you don’t like a holistic banking approach, you’ll likely find better options elsewhere.